agb5003/pip/final/final.md

 ### b).
 Implementing selection sort in J_score1.c

 Selection sort is very simple to implement.
-We simply have two `for` loops, one to iterate from the first element to the second last as the reference elements, and the second nested inside the first one to iterate from the element *after* the reference element to the very last element in the array, as the compared elements.
-This is where the time complexity $ O(n^2) $ comes from: there are two loops each iterating through (basically) the entire array.
+We simply have two `for` loops, one to iterate from the first element to the second last as the **reference** elements, and the second nested inside the first one to iterate from the element *after* the reference element to the very last element in the array, as the **compared** elements.
+This is where the time complexity $ O(n^2) $ comes from: there are two loops each having the possibility to loop through (basically) the entire array.

 ```C
 void rank_score(SC table[], int number_of_teams)